marazmlab/performance-dashboard-app/DEV_PLAN.md

 ## 10. Documentation & Final Touches
 - [ ] Update README.md with all features and instructions
 - [ ] Document architecture decisions
-- [ ] Polish UI/UX and accessibility

 ---

-Feel free to add, remove, or reorder tasks as the project evolves!